blw-ofag-ufag/eCH-0263/README.md

 # eCH-0263: Agrardaten -- Betriebsmittel

-This is the repository for technical artefacts related to this specification.
+This is the repository for technical artefacts related to this specification 0263.
+The currently valid version is published on the eCH-Website https://www.ech.ch/de/ech/ech-0263.

 Primarily, this repo contains:

 * XSDs